Partially Observable Szilard Engines: Deterministic memories, parametrically optimized for work extraction

-For completeness the two suboptimal cases ($d=c$ and $d>c$) are discussed in App. \ref{AppB}.
+For completeness the two suboptimal cases ($d=c$ and $d>c$) are discussed in appendix \ref{AppB}.

 Any symmetric five-state coarse graining again has a waste basket in the center, the length of which we parameterize by $\ell$.
-The parametrization for the case $d< c$ and $\ell < d$ is shown in Table \ref{table:5ld} and Fig. \ref{fig:5state_err}.
-Other, suboptimal, cases are discussed for completeness in App. \ref{AppB}.
+The parametrization for the case $d< c$ and $\ell < d$ is shown in table \ref{table:5ld} and figure \ref{fig:5state_err}.
+Other, suboptimal, cases are discussed for completeness in appendix \ref{AppB}.

 The residual errors for states $m=\pm2$ are \mbox{$q_5(m=\pm2) =: \epsilon(d,c)$,} and for the states $m=\pm1$ we have $q_5(m=\pm1) =: \hat{\epsilon}(\ell+d,c)$.

 The relevant information is: